Best point-and-shoot cameras: how to choose?

 Compactness

-The first advantage of these cameras is of course, as their name indicates, that they are compact.
-The manufacturers have therefore focused, even if it means sacrificing a few comforts, on their dimensions and weight, which make these devices very practical to carry around in a pocket or a small bag.
+The first advantage of these cameras is, of course, right there in the name: they are compact.
+Manufacturers have focused on size and weight, even if that means sacrificing a few comforts.
+As a result, these cameras are very practical to carry in a pocket or a small bag.
 This compactness also gives them another advantage: they are discreet.

 Let’s get out of AUTO mode!

-A feature that sets them apart from their “amateur” ancestors, they have functions that allow you to exit automatic mode and have access to a choice of aperture control, exposure time, ISO sensitivity or even all three at the same time.
-Their sensors of larger size than the basic compact cameras allow you to appreciate the effect of aperture control on the depth of field (you can refer to my article on the subject if you’re not familiar with the term), for example, which is not always the case with cameras with very small sensors.
-They also have many other advanced options, especially the use of RAW format, which will allow you to familiarize yourself with advanced image-processing methods thanks to powerful softwares that will further improve their quality.
+One feature that sets them apart from their more “amateur” ancestors is that they let you move out of automatic mode and take control of aperture, shutter speed, ISO sensitivity, or all three at the same time.
+Their sensors are larger than those found in basic compact cameras, which makes it easier to see the effect of aperture control on depth of field (you can refer to my article on the subject if you are not familiar with the term), something that is not always obvious with very small sensors.
+They also offer many other advanced options, especially RAW format, which will help you get familiar with more advanced image-processing methods using powerful software that can further improve image quality.

 They last, but...

-Another advantage of these discreet but effective cameras is that they don’t usually replace advanced cameras such as mirrorless camera and DSLRs, so you may tend to want to keep them as a backup camera even if you buy a mirrorless camera or DSLR later on.
-Whereas when you start out with an entry-level mirrorless camera/DSLR camera, the day you change it, it will usually not be of use to you anymore.
-In fact, chances are that if you want a lighter, more basic camera, you’ll turn to those same advanced point-and-shoot cameras.
+Another advantage of these discreet but capable cameras is that they do not usually replace more advanced cameras such as mirrorless bodies and DSLRs.
+As a result, you may well keep one as a backup camera even if you buy a mirrorless camera or DSLR later on.
+By contrast, when you start with an entry-level mirrorless camera or DSLR, the day you upgrade, the old body may no longer be very useful.
+In fact, if you later want a lighter, simpler camera, there is a good chance you will come back to this same category of advanced point-and-shoot cameras.

-Nevertheless, if they don’t replace advanced cameras, it’s precisely because they themselves evolve very little, the slightest evolution requires a complete renewal of the camera and these changes are not always the ones you are looking for, whereas with mirrorless or DSLRs the possibilities to evolve are numerous and already existing.
+That said, if they do not replace more advanced cameras, it is precisely because they themselves evolve very little.
+The smallest improvement usually requires buying an entirely new camera, and those changes are not always the ones you are looking for.
+With mirrorless cameras and DSLRs, on the other hand, the upgrade paths are more numerous and already well established.

-But with experience, you will find that in many situations, an advanced compact camera with a bright standard zoom and a relatively large sensor can still come in handy.
+Still, with experience, you will often find that an advanced compact camera with a bright standard zoom and a relatively large sensor can be very useful in many situations.

-These are the devices that I think will allow “basic” cameras to keep their undeniable advantages over smartphones.
-They are designed for photography, therefore have ergonomics designed for photography, with larger sensors and more ambitious lenses.
-Of course, to guarantee a certain compactness, compromises are made on the focal length range they cover, even if some, like the Panasonic TZ200, manage to zoom up to a focal length equivalent to 360 mm at the price of limited maximum apertures (f/6.4 at full zoom, which even with a 1″ sensor is already too small to provide optimal image quality).
-I would therefore advise you to limit yourself to compact cameras available at around €500 offering a reduced focal length range with larger apertures like the Sony RX100.
-As the latest versions are very expensive, Sony had the good idea to continue producing the older versions whose prices have dropped, so you will be able to see the RX100 III or IV versions.
-For the other brands, I particularly recommend the Canon G7X III and G5X II or the Panasonic LX15.
-If you have a more limited budget, you can still look at the Canon G9 X Mk II (but which has a much less bright lens than the G7X II for example).
+These are the cameras that, in my opinion, allow “real” compact cameras to keep clear advantages over smartphones.
+They are designed for photography, with ergonomics made for photography, larger sensors, and more ambitious lenses.
+Of course, to keep them compact, compromises have to be made on focal range.
+Some models, such as the Panasonic TZ200, manage to reach a 360 mm equivalent focal length, but at the cost of a very limited maximum aperture (f/6.4 at full zoom, which is already quite small even with a 1-inch sensor if you want optimal image quality).
+I would therefore tend to recommend compact cameras around the €500 mark that offer a shorter zoom range but brighter apertures, such as the Sony RX100 series.
+Since the newest versions are very expensive, Sony had the good idea of keeping older versions in production for a long time, and their prices have dropped.
+You can therefore still look at the RX100 III or IV versions.
+From other brands, I particularly recommend the Canon G7X III and G5X II, or the Panasonic LX15.
+If your budget is more limited, you can also look at the Canon G9 X Mk II, although its lens is much less bright than the G7X II, for example.

-Here below, a summary of the advanced compact cameras I particularly recommend, as well as their main characteristics.
-You can sort the table according to the criteria you want!
+Below is a summary of the advanced compact cameras I particularly recommend, along with their main characteristics.
+You can sort the table according to the criteria that matter most to you.

 | Camera | Sensor size | Focal length equivalent | Max. aperture | Resolution | Weight |